 Cultured cheesecake is a luxuriously rich and creamy special treat, loaded with probiotics and healthy omega fatty acids.
 If you are looking for a recipe that takes 30 minutes to make, this is not the cake for you.
 This cheesecake is a step above and beyond raw vegan cheesecake because it involves sprouting and fermenting.
 It takes a week to make.

-This is definitely a recipe that will win the hearts of your friends and family, even those who are not vegan or raw vegan!
+If you’re looking for a recipe that will win the hearts of your friends and family, even those who are not vegan or raw vegan, this is the recipe!

 Cultured Cashew Cheesecake Schedule

 Here I have provided a method on how to prepare your rejuvelac, cultured cashew cheese base, crust, and topping on a schedule.

 For this schedule I have decided to use the quinoa rejuvelac rather than the wheat berries because quinoa tends to sprout quicker.